 While diﬀerent art media intertwine in his installations, his photography projects are mostly clear-cut one medium exhibitions like Negatives beyond the green, With Matter Through Time, or Ocean Europe.

 In recent years he has had exhibitions in museums and kunsthalle in Denmark and internationally.
-Danish exhibition venues include Nikolaj Contemporary Art Center, Kunsthal Charlottenborg, Art Museum Brandts, Esbjerg Art Museum, Sorø Art Museum, Randers Museum of Art, HEART Museum of Contemporary Art, and National Gallery of Denmark.
-Internationally he exhibited at: Centro de Desarrollo de las Artes Visuales, in Havana, Artsi Vantaa Art Museum in Finland, Metropolitan Arts Centre in Belfast, The Lviv National Art Gallery in Lviv, The Hungarian National Museum, in Budapest, Collegium Artisticum in Sarajevo, as well as ARoS Triennial, SOCLE DU MONDE Biennials, and Liverpool Biennials.
+Danish exhibition venues include Nikolaj Contemporary Art Center, Kunsthal Charlottenborg, Art Museum Brandts, Esbjerg Art Museum, Sorø Art Museum, Randers Museum of Art, HEART Museum of Contemporary Art, ARKEN Museum of Modern Art and National Gallery of Denmark.
+Internationally he exhibited at: Centro de Desarrollo de las Artes Visuales, in Havana, Artsi Vantaa Art Museum in Finland, Metropolitan Arts Centre in Belfast, The Lviv National Art Gallery in Lviv, Mestrovic Pavilion, in Zagreb, Collegium Artisticum in Sarajevo, as well as ARoS Triennial, SOCLE DU MONDE Biennials, and Liverpool Biennials.

-Cirkinagic’s artworks can today be found in several Danish public collections such as The Danish Arts Foundation, The National Museum Of Photography, ARoS Art Museum, Sorø Art Museum and The National Gallery of Denmark.
+Cirkinagic’s artworks can today be found in several Danish public collections such as The Danish Arts Foundation, The National Museum Of Photography, ARoS Art Museum, Sorø Art Museum and National Gallery of Denmark SMK.

 He lives and works between Copenhagen and Prijedor